phantombuster/nickjs/README.md

 </p>

 <p align="center">
-  Powerful web scraping tool made by the <a href="https://phantombuster.com">Phantombuster</a> team.
+  Web scraping library made by the <a href="https://phantombuster.com">Phantombuster</a> team.
 Modern, simple & works on all websites.
 </p>

 <p align="center">